r0light/cna-quality-model/docs/_pages/measures.md

 Calculation: (SEM_NDPS + SEM_NDCS) / SM_SSNS

-### AIS / SEM_NDCS / IS
+### AIS / SEM_NDCS / IS / CC / DI / FI

-Name: Absolute Importance of the Service / Number of Directly Connected Consumer Services / Impotance of Service
+Name: Absolute Importance of the Service / Number of Directly Connected Consumer Services / Impotance of Service / Client Count / Degree_in / Fan in

 Adjusted Name: Number of Components that are linked to a component

-Source: Bogner2017, Rud2009; Shim2008; Zhang2009
+Source: Bogner2017, Rud2009; Shim2008; Zhang2009; Asik2017; Gamage2021; Perera2018; Perera2018a

 Entity: Service, Link